gem/oq-engine/doc/manual/oq-manual.rst

       </nrml>

-The initial portion of the schema contains general information that describes some general aspects of the vulnerabilitymodel.
-The information in this metadata section is common to all of the functions in the vulnerabilitymodel and needs to be included at the beginning of every vulnerabilitymodel file.
+The initial portion of the schema contains general information that describes some general aspects of the *Vulnerability Model*.
+The information in this metadata section is common to all of the functions in the *Vulnerability Model* and needs to be included at the beginning of every *Vulnerability Model* file.
 The parameters are illustrated in the snippet shown and described below:

 .. code:: xml